MAGICGrants/getmonero.dev/README.md

 ## Running the Docs Locally

-If you want to use your local code editor to edit the documentation files, it can be helpful to inspect your local changes to the documentation before contributing back to the original repository.
+It can be helpful to inspect your local changes to the documentation before contributing back to the original repository, or if you wish to view the documentation offline.

 ### Debian 12